benitolopez/hotel-datepicker/README.md

 - Type: `Function`
 - Default: `false`

-Run a custom function when the datepicker is opened:
+Run a custom function when a range is selected:

 ```js
 onSelectRange: function() {